pshemk/TF2autosizer/res/documents/manual.md

 ![Departure scheduler](images/departure_scheduler2.png)

+The scheduler relies on the in-game frequency calculations by default.
+If the invidual round-trips vary singnificantly in duration (for example due to random congestion or large number of passing loops on a long single-track line) the scheduler will keep on adjusting the wait times but won't be able to settle.

 ### Trains with no wagons

 It's possible to reduce the number of wagons to zero and end up with an engine-only train, this can be achieved in two ways: